Roger Q. Mills

-Roger Quarles Mills (March 30, 1832 – September 2, 1911) was an American lawyer and politician.
-During the American Civil War, he served as an officer in the Confederate States Army.
-Later, he served in the US Congress, first as a representative and later as a senator.
+Roger Quarles Mills (March 30, 1832 – September 2, 1911) was an American lawyer and Democratic Party politician who represented Texas in the United States House of Representatives from 1873 to 1892 and the United States Senate from 1892 to 1899.
+He served as an officer in the Confederate States Army during the American Civil War.

-As the top Democrat on the powerful United States House Committee on Ways and Means during the first Grover Cleveland and Benjamin Harrison administrations, Mills was the leading advocate in Congress for trade liberalization.
-He was ultimately unsuccessful in passing any major tariff reduction and, after Republicans won control of the House on a pro-tariff platform, was unsuccessful in blocking the McKinley Tariff of 1890.
-He ran for Speaker after Democrats regained the House in 1891 but lost to Charles F. Crisp.
+As the leading Democrat on the influential United States House Committee on Ways and Means during the first Grover Cleveland and Benjamin Harrison administrations, Mills advocated for trade liberalization.
+Despite his efforts, he did not succeed in passing significant tariff reduction legislation.
+Additionally, he was unable to block the enactment of the McKinley Tariff of 1890 after Republicans gained control of the House on a pro-tariff platform.
+Mills also ran for Speaker after Democrats regained control of the House in 1891 but was defeated by Charles F. Crisp.